Used Jaguar XF for sale nationwide

 The Verdict

-You should buy the XF if: You seek a stylish, engaging executive saloon with excellent handling, want a more exclusive alternative to German brands, or prioritise practicality and driving enjoyment.
+You should buy the XF if: You seek a stylish, engaging executive saloon with excellent handling, want a more exclusive alternative to German brands, or prioritise driving dynamics over outright luxury.

-Consider alternatives if: You require hybrid or electric powertrains, are concerned about long-term reliability, or seek the softest ride quality in the executive class.
+Consider alternatives if: You require hybrid or electric powertrains, are concerned about reliability, or prioritise premium interior materials and intuitive infotainment systems.

 Read our full Jaguar XF Review